ycm-core/ycmd/CONTRIBUTING.md

 5.  **Explain in detail why your pull request makes sense.** Ask yourself, would this feature be helpful to others?
-Not just a few people, but a lot of ycmd’s users?
+Not just a few people, but a lot of ycmd's users?
 See, good features are useful to many.
-If your feature is only useful to you and _maybe_ a couple of others, then that’s not a good feature.
+If your feature is only useful to you and _maybe_ a couple of others, then that's not a good feature.
 There is such a thing as “feature overload”.
 When software accumulates so many features of which most are only useful to a handful, then that software has become “bloated”.
-We don’t want that.
+We don't want that.

     Requests for features that are obscure or are helpful to but a few, or are not part of ycmd's "vision" will be rejected.
 Yes, even if you provide a